 We need to accept pet owners are pretty much the perfect market.
 Most owners love their pets like their own children, willing to do anything it takes to keep them healthy.
 They pay cash.
-There isn’t an insurance company providers are required to haggle with to ensure the correct (not excessive) treatments are being given.
+There aren’t insurance company providers vets are required to haggle with to ensure the correct (and not excessive) treatments are being given.

 There’s much more to this story.
 For example, the pharmaceutical companies have fully jumped into the pet drug business.
 High margins few regulations, and almost no liability (~$1500 is the max payout for a dead pet since they’re considered property by the courts).

 With the smallest peek behind the curtain, you can start to understand how vets look at nutrition, why raw feeding isn’t favored by some vets, and what you can expect when you go to your vet’s office by looking at what food brands they’re selling in the lobby.